lostisland/faraday/README.md

 adapters (such as Net::HTTP) and embraces the concept of Rack middleware when processing the request/response cycle.

+## ATTENTION

+You're reading the README and looking at the code of our upcoming v2.0 release (the `main` branch).
+If you're here to read about our latest v1.x release, then please head over to the [1.x branch](https://github.com/lostisland/faraday/tree/1.x).

 ## Getting Started

 The best starting point is the [Faraday Website][website], with its introduction and explanation.